Medellin & The Escobars

 Victor, my interpreter and guide, part of the organization

+My mind was already blown.
 Victor was actually intrigued to hear that I was traveling solo by motorcycle from Alaska to Ushuaia.
-He told Roberto.
+He told Roberto after he got off his phone.
 Roberto told me to travel slowly since it was dangerous, but said I was a brave man.
 Victor took a shot of me with Roberto.
 Roberto then shook my hand again.
-Shaking hands with the man who was responsible for laundering billions and head of the hit men for the biggest cartel was just totally surreal.
-Still don't know what to do with it.
+Shaking hands with the man who was responsible for laundering billions and head of the hit men for the biggest cartel in history was totally surreal.
+I still don't know what to do with it.
+I'm a student of history, so meeting a figure from history intrigues me... despite my mixed feelings.

 A buzzer sounded and the first electric gate opened, closing behind me and trapping me between it and the second.
 Walking through the kill zone to the final gate was weird, and it opened magically under the eye of the security cameras and closed as I walked out.